 Lack of energy to continue healthy habits like monitoring food intake or exercising.

 Managing diabetes day in and day out isn't a walk in the park.
 Compounding stress from daily tasks can cause feelings of being overwhelmed and angry at the disease and the concept of self-management.

 The reality of living with diabetes is constantly juggling responsibilities.
 These include work, chores, childcare, monitoring blood sugar, self-administering drugs, and making healthy choices.

 Being unable to meet the demands of any aspect can cause diabetes distress, which is the leading cause of diabetes burnout.

-This could happen as a result of not reaching expectations for A1C tests several times in a row.
+This could happen due to not reaching expectations for A1C tests several times in a row.
 It could also be due to the condition not improving, although you're giving it proper care and monitoring.

 Feelings of powerlessness and inability to cope with diabetes could be mistaken by some healthcare providers as markers for depression.

 That said, the major difference between diabetes burnout and mental disorders like depression is that a person with diabetes burnout can still experience joy in other areas of their life.

 The symptoms of burnout are linked solely to diabetes care and management, unlike being depressed, which bleeds into other life aspects, as well.

 Among people living with diabetes burnout, there's a tendency to withdraw from support systems and feel inclined to control the condition alone.